CryptoLions/EOS-ULM/README.md

 ```

 ## Show messages

 ```
 this.loginEOSService.contractError(err);
 this.loginEOSService.showMessage('your message text');
 ```

 ## Important notes

 ```
 - ledger only works on sites that use https
 - in order to use WAX Cloud Wallet, WAX (uppercase!) must be present in the appName
-- in order to use my key, EOS (uppercase!) must be present in the appName
+- in order to use MYKEY, EOS (uppercase!) must be present in the appName
+- in order to use Proton Wallet, XPR (uppercase!) must be present in the appName
 ```